vmware-tanzu/velero/site/docs/master/restic.md

 bucket can decrypt your restic backup data**.
 Make sure that you limit access to the restic bucket appropriately.
 We plan to implement full Velero backup encryption, including securing the restic encryption keys, in a future release.
-- The current Velero/restic integration relies on using pod names to associate restic backups with their parents.
-If a pod is restarted, such as with a Deployment, the next restic backup taken will be treated as a completely new backup, not an incremental one.
+- An incremental backup chain will be maintained across pod reschedules for PVCs.
+However, for pod volumes that are *not* PVCs, such as `emptyDir` volumes, when a pod is deleted/recreated (e.g. by a ReplicaSet/Deployment), the next backup of those volumes will be full rather than incremental, because the pod volume's lifecycle is assumed to be defined by its pod.
 - Restic scans each file in a single thread.
 This means that large files (such as ones storing a database) will take a long time to scan for data deduplication, even if the actual difference is small.